ot4i/ace-docker/README.md

 docker build -t ace --build-arg USERNAME=<Username> --build-arg PASSWORD=<Password> --build-arg DOWNLOAD_URL=${DOWNLOAD_URL}  --file ./Dockerfile .
 ```

-NOTE: If no DOWNLOAD_URL is provided the build will use a copy of the App Connect Enterprise developer edition as referenced in the Dockerfile

 ### Running the image

 To run the image use a command such as